emberjs/rfcs/text/0000-tracked-properties.md

 - A **computed property** is a property on an Ember object whose value is lazily produced by executing a function.
 That value is nearly always cached until one of computed property's dependencies changes.
-- A **tracked simple property** is a regular, non-getter property that has been wrapped using the tracked decorator.
-- A **tracked getter** is a JavaScript getter that has been wrapped using the tracked decorator
-- A **tracked property** refers to any property that has been instrumented with `@tracked`, either a _tracked getter_ or a _tracked simple property_.
+- A **tracked property** refers to any class field that has been instrumented with `@tracked`.
+Unlike computed properties, tracked properties are _never_ getters or setters.
 - The **classic programming model** refers to the traditional Ember programming model.
 It includes _classic classes_, _computed properties_, _event
   listeners_, _observers_, _property notifications_, and _classic components_,